-- The juridical and human rights way, where we can see that the dignity of the human person is the foundation of human rights.
-It is the recognition that the human person is prior to the determination of what is a just law and what is a human right.
-This means that both states and individual are both bound to respect the human person first, and this becomes a measure of the just nature of the law which they are developing so this means that the State cannot decide who has human dignity.
+In this approach, we can see that the dignity of the human person is the foundation of human rights.
+Human dignity is the recognition that the human person is prior to the determination of what is a just law and what is a human right.
+This means that both the state and the individual are both bound to respect the human person first, and this becomes a measure of the just nature of the law which they are developing.
+This means that the State cannot decide who has human dignity.
 The state has to respect this prior fact that every human person has dignity.
 The State cannot take it away.
 The State has an obligation to conduct itself and its laws in accordance with this dignity.

-- The idea of the person from a philosophical and experiential way.
 Throughout history many great men & women have learnt through philosophy, pursuit of wisdom and difficult experiences, this reality of the human person.
 We study a lot the experiences of Central & Eastern European history, Communism, because we have a rich experience which comes out from human suffering.
 What comes clear in all of this is, the dignity of the human person.
 You can try to trample on it as a State, you can set up laws that obliterate it, but it is clear that this is false.
-What shines through is this notion of human person, that we have had to learn at a very great cost.
+What shines through is this notion of human person, that we have had to learn at a very great cost."

-It means the fundamental root and value of the human person.
-It is the deepest sense of the reality of who we are and nothing we do can take away from that dignity.
-On the other hand, we can honestly act in ways that violate our own human dignity or the dignity of others in very deep ways.
+We can honestly act in ways that violate our own human dignity or the dignity of others in very deep ways.
 So people struggle to think that mass murderers and rapists have the same dignity as their victims.
 That is a problem that we face and that we have to examine very well.
 Underlining that, there’s the universal reality that we either have this dignity or we don’t.
-This worth in value that every person has as a human being.
-The great adventure of human life is to try to learn to act in ways that conform to human dignity rather than act in ways which violate it and to always act in ways as to defend those who are being attacked.
+Human dignity is this worth in value that every person has as a human being.
+The great adventure of human life is to try to learn to act in ways that conform to human dignity rather than act in ways which violate it and to always act in ways as to defend those who are being attacked."

 What is your message to those who feel angry or helpless in front of the violation of human dignity?